Michael McLaverty: Background

 Michael McLaverty was born in Carrickmacross, County Monaghan, to Michael McLaverty (a waiter) and Kathleen Brady.
 A few years later the family moved to the Beechmount area of Belfast.
-He went to St Gall's, and later attended St Malachy's College and Queen's University Belfast (QUB), earning his BSc in 1927 and his MSc in 1933 for a thesis, "Earlier Work on the Passage of Electricity through Gases".
+He went to St Gall's Primary School near the Falls Road, Belfast.
+He then attended St Malachy's College and Queen's University Belfast where he earned his BSc in 1927 and his MSc in 1933 for a thesis entitled "Earlier Work on the Passage of Electricity through Gases".

 For a short period McLaverty lived on Rathlin Island, off the County Antrim coast, where he gained much of the inspiration for his short stories.
 Upon marrying, he moved to Deramore Drive, Malone, Belfast.
-In 1928, he had got a Diploma in Education at St Mary's Teacher Training College in London.
-He worked as a teacher of maths and physics in Belfast for 35 years, firstly at St John's Primary School (1929-57) and then (as headmaster) at St Thomas Secondary School (1957-64).
+In 1928, he had got a Diploma of Education at St Mary's Teacher Training College in London.
+He worked as a teacher of maths and physics in Belfast for 35 years, firstly at St John's Primary School (1929–57) and then (as headmaster) at St Thomas Secondary School (1957–64).

 Joe Graham in his book, Belfast Born Bred And Buttered speaks fondly of having been taught by McLaverty both at St John's and St Thomas's schools.
 During McLaverty's tenure at the latter, poet Seamus Heaney was one of his staff.
 Heaney recalled McLaverty's enthusiasm for teaching but also for literature, and McLaverty introduced him to the work of Patrick Kavanagh.